Skip to content

 A field review report sealed by a Professional Engineer is a legal document.
 It records what an engineer saw on site, how it compared to the approved drawings and the Ontario Building Code, and what the contractor is expected to do next.
 When a sealed report is later read by a code official, a condo board, a tribunal, or another engineer reviewing the same work, the words in that report carry the force of the engineer's professional opinion.

 Writing these reports is not a fringe activity.
-The two Ontario structural and building-science practices whose corpus we analysed produced more than 550 sealed reports between them, across the fourteen building-science and structural categories that dominate Ontario restoration practice - from balcony repairs and garage decks to curtain wall, roofing, and hydro vault rehabilitation.
+The corpus behind this analysis is large: real sealed field reviews and condition assessments written by licensed Ontario engineers for real projects, across multiple years and more than a dozen building-science and structural categories that dominate Ontario restoration practice, from balcony repairs and garage decks to curtain wall, roofing, and hydro vault rehabilitation.

 What this article reports is not opinion.
-Every number below traces back to the classified corpus.
+Every percentage below is measured against the classified corpus.
 The article exists because sealed fieldwork is undermetered: the industry produces tens of thousands of these documents a year in Ontario alone, but almost no structured data has ever been published about how they are written, what they contain, or where the drafting patterns break down.

 The corpus